 Each year over 150,000 men are treated at the Royal Bournemouth Hospital for a whole range of conditions, many being urological or cancer patients fighting prostate, bladder or testicular cancers.

-Marking its fifth year in 2018, March for Men has raised nearly £80,000, enabled the purchase of innovative new equipment such as a ‘Da Vinci’ robot, which has treated over 200 patients with prostate cancer to date and an Olympus image management hub used by the hospital’s urology consultants.
+Marking its sixth year in 2019, March for Men has , enabled the purchase of innovative new medical equipment over the years including a ‘Da Vinci’ robot, which has treated over 200 patients with prostate cancer to date and an Olympus image management hub used by the hospital’s urology consultants.
 The 2017 event helped to fund a blue-light cystoscopy machine for the detection of cancer cells and to confirm their successful eradication after operations.